netraular/prompt-my-repo/README.md

-Here’s the `README.md` file for your extension, tailored to its purpose and functionality:

----

-# Prompt My Repo README

 Welcome to **Prompt My Repo**, a VS Code extension designed to help you easily copy the content of multiple files and directories from your project into a text format.
 This is particularly useful when working with Large Language Models (LLMs) for code analysis, debugging, or documentation generation.

 ## Features